OhYash/C-File-Helper/README.md

 	- Add whitespaces in file.
 Any amount of spaces, at any place.
 	- Add a single character anywhere in the file.
 	- Add a string anywhere in the file.
 C replaces characters and strings when you try to insert them ideally.
-This allows you to **append** them at the given positions.
+This allows you to **append** them in the given positions.

 So far, this is all, but I plan to add more functions to it.